phoenix98Glitch/30-Days-of-AI/README.md

-# 30-Days-of-AI
-This is a repo for my daily learnings on CNN, CV &amp; NLP.
+This is a repo for any learnings on CNN, CV &amp; NLP.